Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 ## V. Conclusion
-_(approx. 1-2 pages)_

----
 ### Free-Form Visualization
-In this section, you will need to provide some form of visualization that emphasizes an important quality about the project.
-It is much more free-form, but should reasonably support a significant result or characteristic about the problem that you want to discuss.
-Questions to ask yourself when writing this section:
-- _Have you visualized a relevant or important quality about the problem, dataset, input data, or results?_
-- _Is the visualization thoroughly analyzed and discussed?_
-- _If a plot is provided, are the axes, title, and datum clearly defined?_

----
 The table below shows some examples of predictions from my model and the actual cost codes.
 ![Example predictions](https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/figures/Example%20Predictions%20.png)